walk the Thames Path

 The Journey

-To reach the Thames you leave the front door of the hotel and follow the Kennet Canal for a half mile to where it meets the Thames.
+It’s a half mile walk through the town centre to reach the Thames at Reading Bridge.
 You follow the right bank of the river until you reach Sonning three miles later.
 Sonning is a delightfully pretty village.
-In fact, it is so beautiful that it has become popular with the rich and famous: George Clooney, Teresa May and Uri Geller (remember him?) all live here.
+In fact, it is so beautiful that it has become popular with the rich and famous: George Clooney and Theresa May both live here.

 You cross the river and follow the left bank for 3.3 miles to Shiplake, a small village that makes a suitable lunch spot with a pub and shop.

 It’s an easy 2.5 miles to your destination of Henley.
-At March Lock you get the path takes you on boardwalks across the river to the lock on the other side.
+At Marsh Lock the path takes you on boardwalks across the river to the lock on the other side.
 As you approach Henley you will pass the River and Rowing Museum, a great place to stop and learn.

 The Destination